-Recognizing this need, the Physical Therapy Working Group (PTWG) of the National Hemophilia Foundation (NHF) has developed guidelines for use of physical therapy services in the management of patients with inherited bleeding disorders.
+Recognizing this need, the Physical Therapy Working Group (PTWG) of the National Hemophilia Foundation (NHF) has developed the following guidelines for use by physical therapy services in the management of patients with inherited bleeding disorders:

-MASAC recommends adoption of these standardized guidelines for use by physical therapy services for management of individuals with bleeding disorders, either inpatient or outpatient, both in HTC centers and in institutions not affiliated with an HTC.
-In the latter case, consultation with the HTC team is strongly encouraged.
+MASAC recommends adoption of these standardized guidelines by physical therapy services for management of individuals with bleeding disorders, either inpatient or outpatient, both in HTCs and in institutions not affiliated with an HTC.
+In the latter case, consultation with members of the HTC team is strongly encouraged.